genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 </configuration>
 ```

-Further information can be found in the [**-service-definitions.xml** file](../../../server/configuring-runtime/service-definitions/).
+Further information can be found in the page on the [**-service-definitions.xml** file](../../../server/configuring-runtime/service-definitions/).

 ## Database layer

 You can specify which database to use in your application by editing **genesis-system-definition.kts**, which is located in **genesis-product\alpha-site-specific\src\main\resources\cfg\\**.

-Further information can be found in the [**genesis-system-definition.kts** file](../../../server/configuring-runtime/system-definitions/).
+Further information can be found in the page on the [**genesis-system-definition.kts** file](../../../server/configuring-runtime/system-definitions/).

 ### Run with docker